dandesousa/discord-raid-coordinator/docs/index.md

 ### Running the Bot

-To run the bot, install the built wheel on your system and type:
+To run the bot, install the built wheel or use pip:

+`pip install discord-raid-coordinator`

+Launch the bot with this:

 `raid_coordinator --token "YOUR BOT TOKEN HERE"`